snsaiphoo/binf6110_assignment4/README.md

 <div align="center">
 <img src="figures/fp_0.png" width=700" height="500"/>
 <br>
-<b>Figure X. Feature plots of top marker genes used to annotate cluster 0 </b> UMAP feature plots showing normalized expression of the four most significant marker genes for cluster 0 (Ncam2, Gldc, Cidea, and Mdga2).
+<b>Figure 11.
+Feature plots of top marker genes used to annotate cluster 0 </b> UMAP feature plots showing normalized expression of the four most significant marker genes for cluster 0 (Ncam2, Gldc, Cidea, and Mdga2).
 Expression is specifically enriched in a distinct region of the UMAP, supporting the annotation of this cluster as olfactory neurons.
 This approach was repeated for all major clusters to guide manual cell type annotation.
 </div>

 <br>